Joachim Fritsche

-Joachim Fritsche (born 28 October 1951) is a retired East German football player.

-He was part of the East German team for their only World Cup appearance in West Germany 1974.
+Joachim Fritsche (born 28 October 1951) is a German former professional footballer who played as a left-back.
+He was part of the East Germany national team for their only World Cup appearance in West Germany 1974.
 He earned a total of 14 caps during his career.
 Fritsche played in the East German top-flight for 1.
 FC Lokomotive Leipzig and BSG Chemie Leipzig.